nabeel-oz/qlik-sas-reader/README.md

 ## Installation

+For installing this SSE on a machine without Internet access, use the instructions [here](offline-install/README.md).

 1. Get Python from [here](https://www.python.org/downloads/).
 Remember to select the option to add Python to your PATH environment variable.

 2. Download the [latest release](https://github.com/nabeel-qlik/qlik-sas-reader/releases/) for this SSE and extract it to a location of your choice.
 The machine where you are placing this repository should have access to a local or remote Qlik Sense instance.